AdobeDocs/experience-manager-cloud-service.it-IT/help/implementing/dispatcher/disp-overview.md

 Rimuovi tutti i file presenti nella cartella.

-Copiate il file `conf.dispatcher.d/renders/default_renders.any` da defaultAEM come configurazione del dispatcher Cloud Service in tale posizione.
+Copiate il file `conf.dispatcher.d/renders/default_renders.any` da defaultAEM come configurazione dispatcher di Cloud Service in tale posizione.

 In each farm file, remove any contents in the `renders` section and replace it
 with: